chandima-dev/DevOps-Problem-Solving/README.md

 - Critical thinking in the areas of **security** and **cost optimization**.

 ---
-# (TASK 05) Problem-Solving & Troubleshooting Approach
+# (TASK 05) Problem-Solving & Troubleshooting Scenario
 ### Problem-Solving & Troubleshooting Approach for Network Timeout Between GKE Pods and CloudSQL

 #### **Problem Context:**